 Istanbul 20.30 - Ashgabat 02.10;

 Ashgabat 03.30 - Istanbul 05.40;

 We can book your flights from any location in the world to Istanbul airport, where the group will meet, or directly to Ashgabat.

 To obtain a Turkmen visa, you need to have:

-The migration fee for Turkmenistan is $14 and is payable upon arrival at Ashgabat airport.
-Please note that this amount is not included in the package price.
+Additionally, there is a migration fee of $14 for Turkmenistan, which is payable upon arrival at Ashgabat airport.
+Please note that this fee is not included in the package price.